IBM-Cloud/gp-angular2-client/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Testing

+Before running the tests make sure you have valid Globalization Pipeline instance credentials specified in  `assets/credentials.json`

+On the instance upload the bundles kept in `assets/i18n` folder.
+Only the "en.json" files need to be uploaded to the globalization pipeline instance.

-## Running unit tests
+### Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Then run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.

 Community
 ---------